Crash Martinair flight MP495 in Faro, Portugal

 Causes of the crash (deficient -Dutch- investigation up to 2011)

-The day after the crash Martin Schröder (founder and CEO of Martinair), together with the then Dutch Minister of Transport, helt a press conference .
-In this press conference Mr Schröder stated that an unexpected windshear was the cause of the crash.
+The day after the crash Martin Schröder, together with the then Dutch Minister of Transport, holds a press conference.
+In this press conference Mr Schröder states that an unexpected windshear is the cause of the crash.
 Some consequences of an unexpected windshear as cause of the crash are diminished responsibility and liability for Martinair.

-Despite the findings in the official Portuguese Investigation report, the ‘unexpected windshear theory’ remained the dominant Dutch view.
+Despite the findings in the official (= Portuguese) investigation report, the ‘unexpected windshear theory’ remains the dominant Dutch view.

 This partial Dutch view is sustained by the then lack of independent crash investigation in The Netherlands.

-The public doubts and questions, as raised by the passengers on the flight, on the crash and its causes never seemed to be taken seriously.
+The doubts and questions on the approach, crash and causes, as publicly raised by passengers of the flight, never seem to be taken seriously.

-Complicating factor is that the official investigation report only states probable causes.
+Complicating factor in the aftermath is that the official investigation report only states ‘probable’ causes.
 This almost invites speculation and alternative theories.

-New analysis of the facts and court cases
+New analysis of the facts and subsequent court cases

 In February 2011 (updated December 2012), over 18 years after the plane crash, an investigation by Mr. Harry Horlings of AvioConsult is published.